Nymph and Satyr (Cabanel): History

 The painting was exhibited at the Salon of Paris of 1861, and was for a long time kept in the private collection of the French royal family.
 In fact, it was bought the same year, when Emperor Napoleon III was visiting the Salon, he immediately decided to buy it and spent in the purchase 15,000 francs.

 Description

 The canvas depicts a satyr while attempting to kidnap a nymph in a forest, of which only part of the lawn and foliage can be glimpsed, in a clear reference to the Greek mythology so admired by the artist.
 In the nude depiction of the nymph, its noticeable the same complexion and elegance, in her pale skin, physical shapes and hair color, of the Venus that appears in his famous painting The Birth of Venus.
 Cabanel also shows the typical features of a Greek satyr, with his goat's legs, man's bust and with a classic pan flute tied alongside.

-The depiction makes it clear that it is a kidnapping, given the resistance posed by the beautiful nymph, with the movement of her struggling arms, and her legs, while she at the same time is being held by the satyr.
-His intention—an act of sexual violence—is clear.
-“As historian Rebecca Levitan so perfectly puts it, ‘Enough with abductions.
-In our teaching and in our scholarship, let’s call a spade a spade and a rape a rape.”’
+It is unclear whether the depiction is of a kidnapping on the part of the satyr or rather a mutual encounter, with the nymph's facial expression and body language reading ambiguously as either ecstasy or distress.